CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 > <img src="images/overview.png" width="800">

 ### Task Tabs
-Tasks are categorised into 6 groups, namely, ìAllî, ìTodayî, ìPendingî, ìDoneî, ìFloatingî and ìOverdueî.
+Tasks are categorised into 6 groups, namely, ‚ÄúAll‚Äù, ‚ÄúToday‚Äù, ‚ÄúPending‚Äù, ‚ÄúDone‚Äù, ‚ÄúFloating‚Äù and ‚ÄúOverdue‚Äù.
 Each group is associated with a clickable tab that allows you to navigate between a list of tasks that falls under these groups.

 > * <img src="images/task_tab.png" width="500">
 > * Floating tasks are tasks that has neither has a duration nor deadline.